 The Varsity and Junior Varsity Divisions use identical questions at all stages of the competition.
 The first stage is the National Qualifying Exam (NQE) which is also used to qualify students for the US Geography Olympiad, which functions the exact same way in terms of its age divisions.
 It does not cost extra if a student wishes to also then use the NQE as a way to qualify for the National Championships of the US Geography Olympiad.
 The NQE has three separate versions: A, B, and C at the Varsity and Junior Varsity levels.
 Each is meant to be comparable in difficulty, and students need to only qualify on any one version for the National Championships.
 The NQE is always administered at the National History Bee and Bowl‘s Varsity and JV level state and regional tournaments; the version of the NQE given at each tournament corresponds to the question set that NHBB uses at each event (also called A, B, and C).

 To take the NQE at an NHBB site, the cost is $10, however, students can also elect to take the exam at their school or with a homeschool proctor instead for the cost of $20.
 To take the NQE at their school or with a homeschool proctor, students interested in taking any or all versions of the Varsity and JV NQE should follow the instructions on the Regionals Page here.
 Students who finish in the top half of students taking the NQE at their Exam Site or students who finish in the top half of all students across the USA on any given version of the NQE once the National Median Scores are calculated then qualify for the National Championships.
-Beginning in 2017-2018, the National Median Scores are calculated for all scores that have been reported as of December 31 for C Set, January 31 for B Set, and February 28 for the A Set versions of the National Qualifying Exam.
+The National Median Scores are calculated for all scores that have been reported as of December 31 for C Set, January 31 for B Set, and February 28 for the A Set versions of the National Qualifying Exam.

 For further information, please see the FAQ page here.

 For further questions, please email email@example.com